 This year, Puma Running relaunched with four new running shoes.
 The Puma Deviate Nitro is their flagship everyday running shoe.
-And it’s clear from the Deviate Nitro and other models (Velocity, Liberate, and Eternity) that Puma invested a ton in research and development for the new running line.
+And it’s clear from the Deviate Nitro and other models (Velocity, Liberate, and Eternity) that Puma invested a ton in research and development for the new running line, which is probably why the Puma Deviate Nitro made our best Puma running shoes list and our list of the best running shoes for high arches.

 The midsole is two layers of Nitro foam sandwiching a full length composite carbon plate.
 Nitro foam is a supercritical (nitrogen-injected) foam.
 It’s snappy and similar to the foam in the Brooks Hyperion Elite 2.
 It’s also similar to, but firmer than New Balance’s FuelCell cushion.
 I felt the Nitro foam and plate combo provided a really nice bounce that’s elite among everyday running shoes.